BridgesLab/PrecisionNutrition/Human Genetics/README.md

-# Analysis of Summary Statistics for Calcium and LDL-C
+# Analysis of Summary Statistics for Calcium and LDL-C from UK Biobank

 We wanted to be able to download summary statistics for some traits, and do clumping analysis using plink2